dekarrin/rezi/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/dekarrin/rezi/v2.svg)](https://pkg.go.dev/github.com/dekarrin/rezi/v2)

-The Rarefied Encoding (Compressible) for Interchange (REZI) library performs binary marshaling of data to REZI-format bytes.
-It can encode and decode most simple Go types to bytes.
-It further allows customization of decoding and encoding of user-defined types via `encoding.BinaryMarshaler` or `encoding.TextMarshaler`.
+The Rarefied Encoding (Compressible) for Interchange (REZI) library performs binary marshaling of data to formatted binary data bytes.
+It can encode and decode most simple Go types out-of-the-box, whether user-defined or built-in, and for those cases where the automatic format just doesn't cut it, it allows customization of user-defined types that implement binary or text marshaling interfaces from the built-in Go `encoding` package.

 All data is encoded in a deterministic fashion, or as deterministically as possible.
 Any non-determinism in the resulting encoded value will arise from